syncfusion-content/flutter-docs/Flutter/chart/annotation.md

 ## Adding multiple annotation

-You can add muliple annotations to the Chart as depicted in below code snippet.
+You can add multiple annotations to the Chart as depicted in below code snippet.

 {% highlight dart %}